Police shootings surge in Georgia

 The GBI, who’s investigating the case, said Cadeau was conducting traffic and ordered Hall to go one direction down Northside Drive, but allegedly, Hall wanted to go another direction.

-According to police, Hall drove toward the officer and Cadeau opened fire.
+According to GBI's initial statement issued on Saturday, Hall drove toward the officer and Cadeau opened fire.

 Hall, who was injured, disputes officials' claims, saying that he never drove towards the officer and “at no point did we realize this man was a police officer.”